tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 1. Run the following command to install,
 	> apt-get install syslog-ng

-After running the above command, you should be able to see the syslog service in `/etc` folder, as every service we install manually *(using apt-get)* is stored in the `/etc` folder
+After running the above command, you should be able to see the syslog service in `/etc` folder, as every service we install manually *(using apt-get)* is stored in the `/etc` folder.
-`ls /etc/syslog-ng`
+	> ls /etc/syslog-ng

 2. Configure syslog-ng tool as per your requirement by editing the file,
 	> vim /etc/syslog-ng/syslog-ng.conf